telerik/kendo-ui-core/docs/web/grid/how-to/Selection/select-multiple-rows-with-checkboxes.md

 ---
-title: Select multiple rows with checkboxes
+title: Select Multiple Rows with Checkboxes
-page_title: Select multiple rows with checkboxes
+page_title:  Select Multiple Rows with Checkboxes | Kendo UI Grid Widget
-description: Select multiple rows with checkboxes
+description: "Learn how to select multiple rows with checkboxes in the Kendo UI Grid widget."
+slug: howto_select_multiple_rowswith_checkboxes_grid
 ---

-# Select multiple rows with checkboxes
+# Select Multiple Rows with Checkboxes

-The following runnable sample demonstrates how to select multiple rows using checkbox template.
+The example below demonstrates how to select multiple rows using the checkbox template in the Kendo UI Grid widget.

-#### Example
+###### Example

 ```html
   <div id="grid"></div>